Skip to content ↓

 How do we ensure reading progression?

-• 'Bug Club' fully decodable books are used throughout Reception and KS1 and into KS2, following the progression of 'Bug Club Phonics' until pupils are fluent readers.
+• 'Unlocking Letters and Sounds' fully decodable books are used throughout Reception and KS1 and into KS2, following the progression of 'Unlocking Letters and Sounds' until pupils are fluent readers.

 • We have ongoing investment in low decoding books for pupils in KS2, as well as additional titles for KS1 to ensure a plentiful supply.